hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 Missing data is distinct from a known absence of data for either:
 * no known x - where it is known, for example, that there are no known allergies for a patient
-* workflow - where there is a known workflow reason the information is not available
+* workflow - where there is a known workflow reason information for the section is not available

 #### No known x
 Where the source system can assert a known absence of data (no known x), the system **SHOULD** populate `Composition.section.entry` in accordance with the relevant profile specific implementation guidance for no known x.